 Yes, plenty of Irish whiskey is ordered as shots or in Pickle Backs, but it also works in a number of cocktails, including, of course, McGarry’s The Dead Rabbit Irish Coffee.
 Plus, many of the whiskeys can be sipped neat or on the rocks.
 “We have a multitude of avenues in which it can be enjoyed, and let’s not forget life is all about variety,” says McGarry.

-4. Its Popularity Is New
+4. Its Popularity Is Both New and Old

 While the popularity of Irish whiskey is exploding lately, the first boom for the country’s distillers was more than a century ago.
 At the time, the U.S. was flooded with Irish whiskey from the more than 100 distilleries on the Emerald Isle.
 “It was the biggest whiskey in America at its peak,” says McGarry.
 But thanks to a number of factors, including trade wars with Britain, Prohibition in the States and two World Wars, the industry was decimated.
 Fortunately, things have changed over the last 20 years.
 “It’s back now, and it’s back to stay.”